developer-priyam/libraryManagement/README.md

 #### DummyDataLoader - It implements ommandLineRunner and loads dummy data on application start.
 #### DummyLibraryDataStore - It has static map type member variable for Book and USer data.
 This in-memory data is used for all the operations.

+### Exception Handling using Custom Exceptions
+ControllerAdvice and ExceptionHandler is used to handle and translate custom exceptions to http response DuplicateCopyIssueException
+IssueLimitReachedException
+NotEnoughCopyException
+UserNotFoundException

 ## Angular
 This has following components
 ### App component